eth-cscs/sarus/doc/user/user_guide.rst

     https_proxy=https://proxy.example.com:3128

-When pulling from a registry which is configured as :ref:`insecure <config-reference-insecureRegistries>`, the ``http_proxy`` environment variable is looked up for a proxy hostname.
+When pulling from a registry which is configured as insecure, the ``http_proxy`` environment variable is looked up for a proxy hostname.
 Only the lower case version of ``http_proxy`` is used because of `security reasons <https://everything.curl.dev/usingcurl/proxies/env#http_proxy-in-lower-case-only>`_